100 Notable alumni of

 -

-Cooper Beebe is an American professional football center for the Dallas Cowboys of the National Football League (NFL).
-He played college football for the Kansas State Wildcats, being named a unanimous All-American in 2023.
+Benjamin Sinnott is an American professional football tight end for the Washington Commanders of the National Football League (NFL).
+He played college football for the Kansas State Wildcats, earning two All-Big 12 honors prior to being selected by the Commanders in the second round of the 2024 NFL draft.

 -